risingwavelabs/risingwave-docs-legacy/docs/intro.md

 RisingWave accepts data from sources like Apache Kafka, Apache Pulsar, Amazon Kinesis, Redpanda, and materialized CDC sources.

-Data in RisingWave can be transferred to external targets such as message brokers, data warehouses, and data lakes for storage or additional processing.
+Data in RisingWave can be output to external targets such as message brokers, data warehouses, and data lakes for storage or additional processing.

 <rollButton text="&nbsp;&nbsp;Get Started" doc="get-started" block />
 <br/>